NicholasWilton/SparseGridCollocation/README.md

 SparseGridCollocationCpp - pure C++ version with no dependency on CUDA or an NVidia Graphics card SparseGridCollocation - The main CUDA-enabled project Dissertation - Pdf, tex and supporting files for the dissertation document.
+SparseGridCollocation\MatLab - YangZhang's original MatLab code with some small additions SparseGridCollocation\Documents\Quick Start Guide.docx - Some helpful advice on building the code in Visual Studio

 ## Dependencies
 Eigen - should be already within the \include directory